Marcia Strassman

 Marcia Ann Strassman (April 28, 1948 – October 24, 2014) was an American actress and singer.
-She played Nurse Margie Cutler on M*A*S*H, Julie Kotter on Welcome Back, Kotter, and Diane Szalinski in the film Honey, I Shrunk the Kids (1989).
+She had roles on the TV programs Welcome Back, Kotter and M*A*S*H, as well as in the film Honey, I Shrunk the Kids and the sequel Honey, I Blew Up the Kid.

 Life and career

-Strassman was born in New York City and raised in Passaic, New Jersey.
-Among her earliest acting credits was an appearance in an episode of The Patty Duke Show.
-In 1963, at age 15, she succeeded Liza Minnelli in the role of Ethel Hofflinger in the Off-Broadway musical Best Foot Forward.
+Strassman succeeded Liza Minnelli in the role of Ethel Hofflinger in the Off-Broadway musical Best Foot Forward.